aromero321/te/README.md

 	Index 1: 11 -> 44
 	Index 2: 22

+If you were to run your PA2 with the new HashMap class, but replace all of the old method calls with the new ones, it should function the exact same.

 You will also be comparing and contrasting the two implementations that you have